foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab7.rst

 Run project
 -----------

-Open the serial terminal emulator in PC (e.g. Tera Term), set as **115200 baud, 8 bits data, 1 stop bit and no parity**,  connect to the IoTDK board.
+Open the serial terminal emulator in PC (for example, Tera Term), set as **115200 baud, 8 bits data, 1 stop bit and no parity**, and connect to the IoTDK board.

-Open ``cmd`` under the folder *embarc_osp/arc_labs/labs/lab6_ble_rn4020*, input the command as follow
+Open ``cmd`` from the folder *embarc_osp/arc_labs/labs/lab6_ble_rn4020*, input the command as follow

 .. code-block:: console

     make run

-Then you will see the output in the serial terminal
+Then the output is displayed in the serial terminal.
 |figure1|

 Connection
 ----------

-Open the BLE browser APP in smartphone (e.g. LightBlue in IOS), and scan for BLE peripherals, connect the "IoT DK" device.
+Open the BLE browser APP in smartphone (for example, LightBlue in IOS), and scan for BLE peripherals, connect the "IoT DK" device.
-Then you will see the output in the serial terminal.
+Then the output is displayed in the serial terminal.
 |figure2|

-And the device information in BLE browser APP.
+And the device information in displayed BLE browser APP.

 |figure3|